MA pharmacy - Chapter 8, 2022 UnitedHealthcare Administrative Guide

 The member pays 100% of our contracted rate with the pharmacy if this amount is less than the member’s applicable copayment/coinsurance for the prescription.
 This process does not apply to excluded medications.

-Refer to the exceptions process described below for the criteria for coverage of a non-formulary or non-covered drug.
+Refer to the exceptions process included in the following section for the coverage criteria of a non-formulary or non-covered drug.

 Prior authorization requests